arcadien/docker-phabricator/README.md

     --env PHABRICATOR_VCS_USER=vcs-user \
     --env PHABRICATOR_REPOSITORY_PATH=/repos \
     -v /host/repo/path:/repos \
-    pollenm/phabricator
+    [image_name]
 ```
+Where [image_name] is your build of Docker image for Phabricator.

 Alternatively you can launch this image with Docker Compose.

-To run a standalone Phabricator stack, you can custom and use the docker-compose.yml.standalone script.
+To run a standalone Phabricator stack, you can custom and use the [standalone docker-compose.yml template](https://github.com/arcadien/docker-phabricator/blob/master/docker-compose.yml.standalone) script.
 It contains information in its header.

 ## Configuration

-For basic configuration in getting the image running, refer to [Basic Configuration](https://github.com/RedpointGames/phabricator/blob/master/BASIC-CONFIG.md).
+For basic configuration in getting the image running, refer to [Basic Configuration](https://github.com/arcadien/docker-phabricator/blob/master/BASIC-CONFIG.md).

 For more advanced configuration topics including: